Spain wants to tax the richest 1 percent to fight inflation

 According to its own figures, the anti-inflation measures cost around 30 billion euros, equivalent to 2.3 percent of Spain’s gross domestic product.

 This work is licensed under the Creative Common License.
 It can be republished for free, either translated or in the original language.
-In both cases, please cite / Redaktion Kontrast as the original source/author and set a link to this article on TheBetter.news. https://thebetter.news/spain-inflation-wealth-tax/ The rights to the content remain with the original publisher.
+In both cases, thank you for crediting the original author/source / Redaktion Kontrast and adding a link to the English article on TheBetter.news. https://thebetter.news/spain-inflation-wealth-tax/ The rights to the content remain with the original publisher.

 Popular